ccollie/valkey-rfc/TimeSeries.md

 <summary><code>ANTI</code>
 An `ANTI` join returns samples for which no matching timestamp exists in the `right` series.
 </summary>

 <summary><code>SEMI</code>
-An `SEMI` join returns samples for which no corresponding timestamp exists in the `right` series.
+A `SEMI` join returns samples for which no corresponding timestamp exists in the `right` series.
 It does not return any values from the right table.

 The main purpose is to filter the left series based on the existence of related records in the right table, not to